ayonli/jsext/README.md

 In Bun and Deno, the `script` can also be a TypeScript file.

-This function also uses `parallel.maxWorkers` and `parallel.workerEntry` for worker configuration by default.

-`parallel.transfer()` and `Channel` can also be used to transfer large or streaming data, but be aware transferable objects only work with `worker_threads` adapter.
+This function also uses `parallel.maxWorkers` and `parallel.workerEntry` for worker configuration by default. `Channel` can also be used to transfer streaming data into the function being called. `ArrayBuffer`s are also supported as transferrable objects if they are presented as arguments or the return value (or their direct properties).

 **Example (result)**